csirt-rd/cf-to-elk/README.md

+# Install Guide & Build Instructions

 This project allows you to quickly analyze logs from your Cloudflare domains using the ELK stack.

 This project is similar to Cloudflare's Elasticsearch log integration, but is small and easy enough to run on your local machine.

-# Install Guide & Build Instructions

-This setup guide will show you how to create your **ElasticXDR** Platform.

-I have listed some install steps below to help you re-create the same install build that I created.
-This will be a simple install out-of-box deployment.

 ## System Requirements